ozcodex/notepad/install.md

 Copy the motd file to `/etc/motd`
 This file was build using toilet, figlet and linuxlogo

+##Setup the battery control

+Add a crontab rule to run the `script/battery_check` each 15 minutes.

 # Instaled Software

 To work properly on my very own projects, for fun, or serving any other purpose I have installed